gi0ste/-ico-contest-tfpolicy/README.md

 ## Custom Task Technical Details

-Find below additional information on the custom task available in this repository.,
+Find below additional information on the custom task available in this repository.

 ###  Create a Policy Set
 Create a new Policy Set in Terraform CLoud